-Bits OD1:OD0 (OUT1 and OUT0) report the channel's switching state (ON/OFF) in real time, based on VHS_TH measurements.
+Bits OD1:OD0 (OUT1 and OUT0) report the channel's switching state (On/Off) in real time.

-6.3.15 Previous address $SOA_3:SOA_0 = A_0001$ (FAULTR_s)
+6.3.15 Previous address SOA3:SOA0 = A0001 (FAULTR_s)

-Bit OD8 of both Fault registers (FAULTR_s) is set simultaneously when the overtemperature prewarning (OTW) condition occurs, but the channels are not switched off (temperature of the common GND pin (#14)> T{OTWAR}).
+Bit OD8 of both Fault registers (FAULTR_s) is set simultaneously when the overtemperature prewarning (OTW) condition occurs, but the channels are not switched off (temperature of the common GND pins (8 and 25)> T{OTWAR}).
 Reading either FAULT register clears both OTW bits.